devicehive/devicehive-docker/rdbms-image/README.md

 Related Prometheus config for this exporter and link to Grafana Dashboard is in the [Monitoring Kafka with Prometheus](https://www.robustperception.io/monitoring-kafka-with-prometheus/) blog post by Prometheus developer.

 ### DeviceHive Grafana Datasource
+DeviceHive project provides official [datasource plugin for Grafana][datasource-github-repo] which is also published in [Grafana plugin registry][datasource-in-plugin-registry].
+For the means of testing DeviceHive datasource plugin we provide Docker image with only this datasource enabled.

+> Please note that this image is for testing purposes only.
+If you want to use datasource plugin in production environment, install plugin in separately managed Grafana instance.
+We don't provide support for this image.

 To enable optional Grafana service with DeviceHive datasource run DeviceHive with the following command:
 ```
 sudo docker-compose -f docker-compose.yml -f grafana.yml up -d